AbhimanueYT/CampusX/README.md

 - **JavaScript:** To enhance interactivity, including event handling, form validation, and the hidden game feature.

 **Conclusion:**
-CampusConnect is designed to be a comprehensive, engaging, and easy-to-navigate platform for students, faculty, and visitors.
+CampusX is designed to be a comprehensive, engaging, and easy-to-navigate platform for students, faculty, and visitors.
 It effectively combines academic and extracurricular resources with interactive features, making it the perfect companion for anyone connected to the college.
-Whether you're a student looking for study materials, a visitor exploring the college's offerings, or a faculty member sharing resources, CampusConnect provides everything you need in one place.
+Whether you're a student looking for study materials, a visitor exploring the college's offerings, or a faculty member sharing resources, CampusX provides everything you need in one place.